Chapter Seis | Dispatch to Gonzalez

 What if a jury found that, because of the amount of officer related killings, all cops had to surrender their firearms?

-This theory analysis might show that the contempt for the corruption that is allowed to exist inside of the Law Enforcement community, with zero accountability for those who break their own laws,
+This theory analysis might show that the contempt for the corruption that is allowed to exist inside of the Law Enforcement community, with zero accountability for those who break their own laws, these things are why the “Outlaw” community despises, distrusts, and disrupts the corruption of something that was supposed to work for the protection of everyone.

 No Faith in a corrupt system, and the corruption keeps acting like they are providing “safety” to the community, when all they are sowing is distrust.